thierry-martinez/graphix-pyzx/README.md

 the `pyzx` library to remain an optional dependency.

 This code was originally part of the Graphix codebase.
-The initial version was written by Will Cashman (@wlcsm) ast Oxford University.
+The initial version was written by Will Cashman (@wlcsm) at Oxford University.